How to Create a Registration Form

 - Track Attendance: Check this box to enable this functionality.

 - Use Ticketing: This field appears once you’ve enabled tracking attendance.
 Checking the “Use Ticketing” box opens an optional field where you can set event-specific ticket text.
-Learn more about ticketing in this support article and in these videos.
+Learn more about ticketing in this support article.

 - Form Language: By default, it is set to English.
 Choose either English or Spanish, per your requirements.
 This will set the language for form elements such as button text, screen hints and default confirmation text.